Znow/znow.github.io/_posts/2017-12-15-ruby-on-rails-authenticate-danish-nemid-with-devise-and-auth0.md

 ```

-Add the following two methods
+Add the following two methods which are pretty self explanatory:

 ```ruby
   def self.from_omniauth(auth)